Senior Timeline

 Find out how many you need for your list of schools.
 Many schools only require one, but will accept more.
 Ask your teachers to write you a letter of recommendation at the beginning of the school year.
 Many teachers limit the number of students for whom they write letters, so it is best to get on their list early.
 Follow your high school’s specific instructions on how to request and send letters.

 Schedule an Interview, if appropriate for your schools.
-Many schools are offering interviews this fall but you must register in advance.
+Many schools still offer interviews this fall, but you must register in advance.
 It is a good idea to check the interview policy at all your schools to make sure you do not miss the deadline.

 Schedule an Audition (if applicable).
 The deadline for this varies by school.